Sdamirsa/PanCanAID/README.md

 What is PanCanAID?

 ## How to join PanCanAID + onboarding
+Follow the instruction bellow to understand what is PanCanAID and how you can collaborate.
+If you decided to join and help us, follow the instructions to understand how you should finish you contribution.

 - As a medical center
 - As a pancreatic cancer physician
 - As a radiologist
+  1. What is PanCanAID
+  2. How you can contribute and what we can provide to compensate part of your efforts

+     After joining PanCanAID, follow this instruction describing the instructional pathway for you at [PanCanAID Education](https://pancanaid.com/education/):
+      - Instruction to PanCanAID Education: [GP Segmentor Pathway](https://youtu.be/oSUfuAtzmCY)
 - As a GP
+  1. What is PanCanAID
+  2. How you can contribute and what we can provide to compensate part of your efforts

+     After joining PanCanAID, follow this instruction describing the instructional pathway for you at [PanCanAID Education](https://pancanaid.com/education/):
+      - Instruction to PanCanAID Education: [Radiologists Segmentor Pathway](https://youtu.be/_j-6X1QDlcQ)

 - As a (bio)medical student
   - to help with data collection
   - to help with patients' follow-up interview